pramine/flhr-k8s-jenkins/README.md

 - Kubernetes Continuous Deploy
 - Kubernetes Cli
 - Kubernetes Credentials Provider
-- Kubernetes :: Pipeline :: DevOps Steps
 - Kubernetes :: Pipeline :: Kubernetes Steps

+In prior versions - Kubernetes :: Pipeline :: DevOps Steps was also required, but appears to have been deprecated with the curreent reelease.

 Select **Download now and install after restart** \
 On the following page, choose **Restart Jenkins when installation is complete and no jobs are running**